Vonage/vivid-3/libs/components/README.md

 - Typography

-	- `typography/desktop.css` - Defines the typography for desktop devices
+  - `typography/desktop.css` - Defines the typography for desktop devices viewport

+  - `typography/mobile.css` - Defines the typography for mobile devices viewport (resolves to a system font)

 - Themes - only one theme can apply at a time. thus, only one is required to be loaded